cabouman/mbirjax/README.rst

         1. *Create conda environment:*

-            Create a new conda environment named ``mbirjax_sandbox`` using the following commands:
+            Create a new conda environment named ``mbirjax`` using the following commands:

             .. code-block::

-                conda create --name mbirjax_sandbox python=3.10
+                conda create --name mbirjax python=3.10
-                conda activate mbirjax_sandbox
+                conda activate mbirjax
                 pip install -r requirements.txt

-            Anytime you want to use this package, this ``mbirjax_sandbox`` environment should be activated with the following:
+            Anytime you want to use this package, this ``mbirjax`` environment should be activated with the following:

             .. code-block::

-                conda activate mbirjax_sandbox
+                conda activate mbirjax

-        2. *Install mbirjax_sandbox package:*
+        2. *Install mbirjax package:*

-            Navigate to the main directory ``mbirjax_sandbox/`` and run the following:
+            Navigate to the main directory ``mbirjax/`` and run the following:

             .. code-block::